cluther/snmposter/README.markdown

 Don't worry if you get an error like `Cannot find module (none): At line 0 in (none)` as this is expected and a result of us trying to load a non-existent MIB.

-It's also important to note that this example shows running two snmpwalk commands with the second one appending to the .snmpwalk file.
-The reason this is necessary is that most (all?)
-SNMP agents will only respond with the MIB-2 tree with the non-specific walk requested by the first command.
-You then have to walk the enterprise MIB separately to get that data.
-The enterprise MIB differs from vendor to vendor. `.1.3.6.1.4.1.9` is an example that works for Cisco devices.